-Approximately 75% of UNC Charlotte students receive some form of financial aid, and approximately 45% of undergraduates who receive aid are Pell Grant recipients.
-This, in addition to the fact that the majority of the University's research funding is from federal grants, causes the federal budget to remain a key consideration of the financial outlook.
+Approximately 71% of UNC Charlotte students receive some form of financial aid, and approximately 39% of undergraduates are Pell Grant recipients.
+This, in addition to the facts that the majority of the University's research funding is from federal grants and that the University would likely benefit from any additional federally legislated relief funds, causes the federal budget to remain a key consideration of the financial outlook.
 Access, affordability, and accountability remain concerns for the higher education industry.
 Any legislation related to funding for federal student aid programs and federal research organizations will affect our students and faculty; management is prepared to adapt to changes as they arise.

-Finally, the University continues its efforts to make an impact through its research initiatives and received \$51.0 million in sponsored awards during fiscal year 2019.
+Finally, the University continues its efforts to make an impact through its research initiatives and received \$51.8 million in sponsored awards during fiscal year 2020.
 The University is consistently in the top five universities nationally for number of startups per million dollars of research funding.
 The University will continue to strategically target research-rich fields, including advanced manufacturing, biotechnology, data science and business analytics, defense, education, energy production and infrastructure, health, and cybersecurity, which align with UNC Charlotte's professional schools and applied science programs.
+Additionally, in September 2020, UNC Charlotte was allocated \$9.0 million in CARES funds from the State through House Bill 1105, for its bioinformatics research center. \$4.0 million is for research to combat the COVID-19 pandemic and future viruses, and \$5.0 million is for the development of a novel COVID-19 monitoring program based on testing of wastewater and public transportation systems.
+This appropriation reflects the success and importance of the University's bioinformatics program.
 The University plans to reach a sustainable level of extramurally funded research programs of \$55.0 million annually by 2021.

-Management is fully committed to making sound fiscal decisions to withstand future economic uncertainties, and remains dedicated to UNC's mission to discover, create, transmit, and apply knowledge to address the needs of individuals and society.
+Management is fully committed to making sound fiscal decisions to withstand current and future economic uncertainties, and remains dedicated to UNC's mission to discover, create, transmit, and apply knowledge to address the needs of individuals and society.